kaiser-rpg/KaiserRPG.github.io/pages/rule/skill/intro.md

 If you have not spent time studying and your Base Skill Value is 0, your Final Skill Roll cannot exceed the Easy (4) Degree.

 ### Wearing Armor
-When you are wearing heavy armor that you have not had proper training to maneuver in, you gain a Natural Penalty.
+When you are wearing heavy armor that you have not had proper training to maneuver in, you gain a deed penalty.
 See the Wear Armor Skill for more details.